 |Acknowledge their registration|

-Once your contact has registered for your event, send a quick acknowledgement text thanking them for making the (hopefully easy) decision to attend.
+Once your contact has registered for your event, send a quick acknowledgment text thanking them for making the (hopefully easy) decision to attend.

 Lead new supporters to your donation page